One of the most prevalent and challenging musculoskeletal conditions, chronic low back pain (LBP), is a leading cause of disability in adults.

-Recently, Dr. Christopher Gilmore and colleagues sought to better understand how chronic low back pain patients who were recalcitrant to multiple non-surgical treatments would respond to 60-day PNS of the medial branch nerves.
+Recently, Dr. Christopher Gilmore, an SPR Consultant, and colleagues sought to better understand how chronic low back pain patients who were recalcitrant to multiple non-surgical treatments would respond to 60-day PNS of the medial branch nerves.
 [View the full study].

 “A lot of patients are opposed to surgical procedures, or at the least, would prefer to avoid undergoing invasive and permanent treatments,” Gilmore said.
 “Because of the non-surgical nature of temporary percutaneous PNS, we wanted to get in front of patients like this and characterize their responses so as to be able to improve our conversations with patients, and thereby help more individuals with chronic back pain.”

 Can Medial Branch PNS Work for Patients Opposed to Surgical Treatments?

 Patients suffering from low back pain and averse to invasive or destructive procedures may find temporary PNS a good option.
 Gilmore, et al., chose patients with broad eligibility criteria in an effort to characterize their response to a 60-day medial branch PNS treatment.

 - Subjects with chronic axial LBP (≥3 months) without radicular pain

 - Stable medication usage for ≥ 1 month prior to baseline

 - No prior lumbar surgery or RFA within prior 6 months